MMK79/FastAPI_Fantasy_League/README.md

 		* Define SQLAlchemy classes to store information from database tables.
 		* Describe the relationship between these tables so the Python code can access the related tables.
 * `test_crud.py`: The PyTest file to unit-test your SQLAlchemy files
+* `schema.py`: Pydantic classes define the structure of the data that the consumer will receive in their API responses
+* `main.py`: FastAPI, tie together all the files that you have created till now!
+* `test_main.py`: Unit-test the FastAPI without need to lunch it